 You can call upon Toad Help (Code Analysis) for assistance in running these reports.
 I would load this up and run the reports one at a time against each code module (procedure, function, or package) in an application or a programming assignment.
 The various results can easily be sorted by clicking on the heading of each report.

-I find these reports useful.
+I find these code review reports useful.
 I hope you do as well.